Introduction to Cryptographic Failures

 NEW: View the State of Penetration Testing as a Service Report

 RASP stands for Run-time Application Security Protection.
 As with IAST, RASP works inside the application.
 However, it is less like a testing tool and more like a security tool.
 It’s plugged into an application or its runtime environment and can control application execution.
-That allows RASP to protect the app even if a network’s perimeter defenses are breached and the apps contain security vulnerabilities missed by the development team.
+That allows RASP to protect the app even if a network’s perimeter defences are breached and the apps contain security vulnerabilities missed by the development team.
 RASP lets an app run continuous security checks on itself and respond to live attacks by terminating an attacker’s session and alerting defenders to the attack.

 An issue particular to RASP is it can create a sense of false security within a development team.
 They may not adhere to security best practices thinking, “If we miss something, RASP will pick it up.”